peter-mcconnell/whispers/README.md

 whispers
 ========

 A binary that dumps credentials from libpam (as used by openssh, passwd and others).
+Written for a tech talk.
+Accompanying blog post: https://www.petermcconnell.com/posts/whispers/

 [![asciicast](https://asciinema.org/a/641250.png)](https://asciinema.org/a/641250)